dinischweikert/Sleep_Health/README.md

 ## Analysis:
 * Which occupation has the lowest average sleep duration?
-* Which occupation has th elowers average sleep quality?
+* Which occupation has the lowest average sleep quality?
-* How does BMI affect sleep disorder rates?
+* How does BMI affect insomnia rates?